Alex0Blackwell/notes/subjects/bus232/bus232MD/ch3:day4.md

 Treatment / factor
 - In an experiment we do something to the subject and measure the response.
 The something we do is called a treatment or factor

+Control
+- a situation where no treatment is administered

+Placebo
+- a fake treatment, such as a suger pill

+alternating allocation
+- randomly choose one. give to group one.
+- randomly choose another. give to group two.

+block / stratefied design.
+- subjects divided into groups prior to experiments to test hypotheses.
+- eg) split into men and women.
+Because there may be differences

 ### Ways to get data